pqsdev/pqs-mat-extras/README.md

 | `errors`               | Emits value if there is an error                                     | `Observable<any>`             |             |
 | `selectedValueChanged` | Emits a value with the object associated with the selected key value | `Observable< T \| undefined>` |             |

 `setSelectedData`abstract method must be overrides in the implementations.
-The main goals is to emmit a value with `selectedDataSubject$`
+The main goals is to emit a value with `selectedDataSubject$`

 #### Selected Key != Selected Value